 Like prototype Duggars, the Lubbock family was close-knit and pathologically boring.
 One of their daughters might have been a little loose, but that was it.

 Rationale: While conducting intensive research in the form of a Google search for this piece, I learned two facts of life I was heretofore unaware of:

 1. Facts of Life was a spin-off of Diff’rent Strokes

 2. The all-pervasive George Clooney was a regular on the show for a couple of years.
 I totally don’t remember that.

-The show is about four girls who are in boarding school and live with a housemother, Mrs. Edna Garrett.
+The show is about four girls in a boarding school, ano their housemother, Mrs. Edna Garrett.
 The main characters conveniently fit four stereotypes:

 - Beautiful, spoiled, and rich girl (Blair)

 - Tomboy, who falsely believes she’s in the closet (Jo)